0

 • A black background with white text asking, 'Do I have to have the same appointment time each week?'

 Yes.
 Right now, The Offload Project is largely ran by volunteers who kindly donate half a day of their time or so per week.
 This means that we can’t accommodate scheduling in sessions ad hoc.
-We know that this is going to be a barrier for a lot of people who work shifts, and it is something we’re working on for the future.
+We know that this is going to be a barrier for those who can’t commit to a particular time slot each week.
 Apologies if this means we’re not able to help you right now.

 • A black square with white text asking, "How long is your waiting list?"

-However, evening appointments tend to have a wait time of 4 to 8 months due to high demand.
+Evening appointments are our most in-demand, and typically have a wait time of 4 to 8 months

 • A black poster with orange borders asking if all therapists are trainees.